• Skip to primary navigation

 Foreign Transaction Fee

-Both cards offer excellent cash back bonuses, but you do have to spend more to get the bonus for the New Business Card!
-Ink Business Premier(SM) Credit Card.
+Both cards have excellent cash back offers, but you do have to spend more to get the bonus for the Ink Business Premier® Credit Card.
 Also keep in mind that this card is a charge card, which means you have to pay your balance in full every month.
 That could mean that the Ink Business Cash® Credit Card card is a better deal if you usually carry a balance.

 Cash Back Rewards